leefish/showrefer/README.md

 #Installation

-Upload the content of the "upload" folder to your MyBB root folder.
+Upload the inc folder to your MyBB root folder.
 Go to ACP -> Configuration -> Plugins and activate/install the plugin.

+Uninstall/Deactivate

+The templates for this plugin are removedon uninstall, NOT on deactivate.

 Enjoy!